cris7ian/cris7ian.github.io/README.md

 I love to play at a competitive level the following games:

 - Hearthstone
-- Duelyst
 - Clash Royale
+- Gwent.

-I also happen to have a couple of Fortnite wins under my belt in duos and squads.
+I also happen to have a couple of Fortnite wins under my belt.

 ## Education